 The Group has assessed the impacts of the COVID-19 pandemic.
-Apart from the adverse impact on fundraising revenue, the Group has not been significantly impacted and has continued to operate effectively throughout the financial year.
+The Group has not been significantly impacted and has continued to operate effectively throughout the financial year.
 The directors have assessed that the going concern basis of accounting remains appropriate.